reactjs/react.dev/src/content/learn/tutorial-tic-tac-toe.md

 }
 ```

 Note that you are removing the `export default` keywords before the `function Board() {` declaration and adding them before the `function Game() {` declaration.
-This tells your `index.js` file to use the `Game` component as the top-level component instead of your `Board` component.
-The additional `div`s returned by the `Game` component are making room for the game information you'll add to the board later.
+This tells your `index.js` file to use the `Game` Component as the top-level Component instead of your `Board` component.
+The additional `div`s returned by the `Game` Component are making room for the game information you'll add to the board later.

-Add some state to the `Game` component to track which player is next and the history of moves:
+Add some state to the `Game` Component to track which player is next and the history of moves:

 ```js {2-3}
 export default function Game() {